 Resume:

 For each of these target keywords, count how many times it appears in my resume and where (which section / bullet).
-Flag keywords with density 0 (missing), 1 (under-weighted), and 4+ (stuffed-looking).
-Suggest where to add a keyword that is currently at density 0 or 1, naming the specific bullet to edit.
+Flag keywords with count 0 (missing), 1 (under-weighted), and 4+ (looks stuffed).
+For each missing or under-weighted term, suggest the specific existing bullet to edit so the keyword reads naturally — do not invent a new accomplishment.

 Resume: